alejandrof192/AM1_Orbits/README.md

 ---

-In addition, you will find various milestones achieved throughout the course:
+In addition, you will find various milestones achieved throughout the course in **source** folder:

 - Milestone_2 (also includes 1)
 - Milestone_3